fbpx

 Picking the right company to work with

 Most people choose their next job based on availability, money or brand name, which is understandable.
 I’ve been there, but that is how you get stuck in places that drain you.
-After seven years in the blockchain industry and a career that has taken me through growth, consumer, enterprise, ecosystem building, product marketing, and leadership roles, I have learned one clear lesson: the industry or company you work with will determine your career trajectory.
+After 7 years in the blockchain industry, a career that has taken me through growth, consumer, enterprise, ecosystem building, product marketing, and leadership roles, I have learned one clear lesson: the industry or company you work with will determine your career trajectory.

 I don’t think any company vision or culture is perfect; you just choose the one that aligns best with your interests, and you have to be extremely honest with yourself